theobald-software/kb.theobald-software.github.io/release-notes/XtractUniversal-5.4.9.md

 - Improved "loading" dialog usage on log window (displayed only when fetching data from server)
 - Added "Rows" column on log window
-- Multiple extractions deletion was reworked, in order to display a one single message to confirm all operation
+- Multiple extractions deletion was reworked, in order to display one single message to confirm all operation
 - Better message for invalid source name